7080 Dixie Rd, Mississauga, ON, Canada

 The Fourth Lavan

-The fourth stanza is that of harmony and complete oneness.
-It tells of the most perfect love and devotion, where no feeling of separation Is possible between the human soul and God, and between the bride and groom.
+The fourth lavan or stanza embodies a sense of harmony and total unity.
+It describes an ideal love and unwavering devotion, in which the notion of separation is entirely absent, both between the human soul and the divine, as well as between the bride and groom.

 Anand Sahib & Ardaas